akenglander/Botany563/Notebook-log.md

   Likelihood distances:          aligned_Tcoffee.fasta.mldist
   Screen log file:               aligned_Tcoffee.fasta.log

+Note IQ-tree is really nice because it does not require a tree as an input.
+It also uses stochastic hill climbing methods to try to escape local optima.
+It allows for reversible and nonreversible models and has a built in algorithm to account for missing data.
+However for optimal results it assumes the user will run it multiple times to get best results with the stochastic element.
+It uses a lot of RAM, although it tries to make up for that with it's memory saving mode and because of the stochastic element it can have poor reproducibility.

   Then I will run raxML on my alignments with the trees IQ-Tree suggests